RevaldoNyasha/RevaldoNyasha/README.md

 - 👋 Hi, I’m @RevaldoNyasha
-- 👀 I’m interested in programming
+- 👀 focused
 - 🌱 I’m currently studying computer science
 - 💞️ I’m looking to collaborate on ...{}
 - 📫 reach me at nyasharevaldo@gmail.com
-- ⚡ Fun fact: bazinga
+- ⚡ Reach the best version of your self

 <!---
 RevaldoNyasha/RevaldoNyasha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.